rizac/eGSIM/README.md

 ## Maintenance

 ### Github packages security issues / dependencies alert:

-Security alerts on Githib should be solved by [upgrading the dependencies](#dependencies-upgrade), as most of the required packages are OpenQuake dependencies and thus it's safer to keep everything consistent.
+Security alerts on Github should be solved by [upgrading the dependencies](#dependencies-upgrade), as most of the required packages are OpenQuake dependencies and thus it's safer to keep everything consistent.
 However, if a security alert has to be fixed: